Busting the Myths Around the Mercury Music Prize 2014

 Myth 6: The Judges Don’t All Listen to Each of the 200 to 250 Albums They’re Sent

 True, and it’s a major flaw in the process.
-The organisers claim that, "The judges listen to all the albums entered.
-This takes several months, they then meet to discuss them."
+The organisers claim that, "The judges listen to all the albums that have been entered over a period of many weeks.
+They then meet to discuss them.”

 In fact, all but one of the judges we spoke to admitted they fell short.
 Instead, the process tries to cover its arse by having a broad range of judges – so, for example, a jazz expert can listen to the jazz entries (and, at this stage, not bother with the assault of landfill indie).
 Plus, a chunk of the albums each year are submitted by a Christian label as a form of evangelism.
 Do you really expect judges to bother?